open-xchange/appsuite-middleware/documentation/components/database/connection_encryption.md

 ## Set the certificates
 ### Create key stores
-The JDBC connector uses Java KeyStore to mange the different certificates.
+The JDBC connector uses Java KeyStore to manage the different certificates.
 Therefore we need to create those based on the CA and client certificates.
 Following commands will create

 * A truststore file for the CA certifacte
 * A keystore file for the client certificate